MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsService.md

 ```

 ### -FileStore
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

 Returns information about the File Stores used in your organization.
-The File Store is used to maintain Lync Server files, such as audio files used by the Announcement service.

-**Below Content Applies To:** Skype for Business Server 2015

-Returns information about the File Stores used in your organization.
-The File Store is used to maintain Skype for Business Server 2015 files, such as audio files used by the Announcement service.
+The File Store is used to maintain Skype for Business Server files, such as audio files used by the Announcement service.

 ```yaml
 Type: SwitchParameter